madtheorist/madtheorist/README.md

 ## 👋 Hi there!
 I'm Jesse :)

-💼 I'm a data science consultant at Deloitte.
+💼 I'm a data science consultant at Deloitte UK.
 Previously, I studied for a master's degree in physics at Oxford University, graduating with first class honours in 2023.

 👨‍💻 Over the last couple of years, I've been developing route optimisation software for a large telco client.
 My work mainly consists of writing code in Python and SQL to analyse large amounts of geospatial and graph data, applying a shortest-path algorithm to determine optimal fibre routes.
 In particular, I've learned a lot about network (graph) analysis, geospatial analytics, and clustering.